British vote upset leaves European shares in choppy waters

 "The outcome is a clear near-term market negative, but in the medium-term the probability of shifting the UK towards a 'softer' Brexit position and less fiscal tightening have increased,” Deutsche Bank FX strategist George Saravelos said in a note to clients.

-On the broader European market, Italian bank UBI Banca (UBI.MI) rose 3.5 percent, among top gainers on the STOXX, as investors were upbeat about a possible rescue of two troubled regional lenders.
-Traders also cited an upbeat note from local broker Equita which upgraded the stock to "buy", saying that the market had underestimated the benefits of an acquisition.
+On the broader European market, Italian bank UBI Banca rose 5.9 percent, leading gainers on the STOXX, as investors were upbeat about a possible rescue of two troubled regional lenders.
+Traders also cited an upbeat note from local broker Equita which upgraded the stock to buy saying the market had underestimated the benefits of an acquisition.

-Basic resources stocks also helped lift the STOXX as copper prices rose, helped by supply concerns in Chile and recent data pointing to robust import demand from China.
+Basic resources stocks provided the biggest lift to the STOXX as copper prices rose, helped by supply concerns in Chile and recent data pointing to robust import demand from China.
+Heavyweight miners BHP, Rio Tinto and Glencore all rose more than 1 percent.

+Analyst at Citi and Denmark's Jyske Bank both cut their rating on Philips Lighting to sell, sending shares in the world's largest light maker down 1.6 percent.

+French electrical parts distributor Rexel fell 3.1 percent after a two-notch downgrade to sell at Kepler, while shares Dutch builder Heijmans rose 4.7 percent after an upgrade to buy from the same broker.

-Back in the UK, utilities including Centrica (CNA.L) and SSE (SSE.L) all rose before trimming gains as prospects of a hung parliament diluted risks of harsher regulation - the Conservatives and Labour party have both proposed tariff caps.
+Back in the UK, utilities including Centrica, National Grid and SSE all rose as prospects of a hung parliament diluted risks of harsher regulation - the Conservatives and Labour party have both proposed tariff caps.

 Stocks linked to the British housebuilding industry were the biggest STOXX fallers.

-Builders merchant Travis Perkins (TPK.L) fell 3 percent, Howden Joinery (HWDN.L) dropped 2.8 percent and housebuilder Berkeley Group (BKGH.L) was down 3.6 percent.
+Builders merchant Travis Perkins fell 4.1 , Howden Joinery dropped 4 percent and commercial REIT Great Portland Estates fell 2.2 percent.

-UK travel stocks and pub companies also fell, while the domestically exposed FTSE 250 .FTMC index recovered to end 0.1 percent higher.
+UK travel stocks and pub companies also fell, while the domestically exposed FTSE 250 index fell 0.5 percent.